TimEllison/Worxbox/README.md

 # Welcome to ![WorxBox](https://dl.dropboxusercontent.com/u/67850614/worxbox.png)

-This is a workbox plug-in for Sitecore 8.1 and 8.2.
-Future releases will include support for 8.0 although I highly recommend that you upgrade to 8.2 as soon as possible.
+This is a workbox plug-in for Sitecore 8.0, 8.1 and 8.2.

 The goal of Worxbox is to provide content authors and approvers with the ability to submit compositions of work based on Page templates and their references (through links from Page template fields and through Presentation references).